janikvonrotz/olmoto/README.md

 # olmoto

-Create secret events and share photos with your friends.
+Create events and share photos with your friends.

 * Stores photos on Dropbox.
 * Invite users by email.

+Technical features

+* Access control for methods, publications and routing.
+* Ready for deployment to heroku.
-* Mobile first ui.
+* Mobile first ui with material design.
-* Deployable to heroku, modulus other other Meteor supporting services.
+* Fulltext search everywhere.

 # Configure and Run